Logan Tanner: Professional career

 Tanner was selected by the Cincinnati Reds in the second round with the 55th overall pick of the 2022 Major League Baseball draft.
 He signed with the team for $1 million.
 He made his professional debut with the Arizona Complex League Reds and was promoted to the Daytona Tortugas after one game.
 Over 17 games between the two teams, he hit .200 with one home run and seven RBIs.
 Tanner returned to Daytona for the 2023 season.
 He missed time due to injury but still played in 65 games, batting .202 with two home runs, 27 RBIs, and 15 doubles.
-Tanner was assigned to the Dayton Dragons to open the 2024 season.
+Tanner was assigned to the Dayton Dragons for the 2024 season, and hit .185 with seven home runs over 69 games.
+He played only 12 games in 2025, with Dayton, and batted .121 across 33 at-bats.

+Prior to the 2026 season, Tanner transitioned from catching to pitching.
+He appeared in 13 games between the ACL Reds and Daytona and had a 2-0 record, a 4.35 ERA, and 30 strikeouts.

 Personal life

 Tanner's mother, Dalenah, played college softball for the Southern Miss Golden Eagles and was a member of the only two teams in the program's history to make the Women's College World Series in 1999 and 2000.
 Tanner’s father, Brandon Barthel, played college baseball as a pitcher for the University of Southern Mississippi, Delgado Community College, and the University of New Orleans.